drewharts/wiseman/README.md

 - **login** - When you press enter or the login button it takes you to the voting page.
 - **database** - Displayed the top artists.
 Currently this is stored and retrieved from Spotify, but eventually we will store each user's results in the database.
 - **WebSocket** - I'm going to use WebSocket to display my currently most listened to artists to everyone else that is using the web application.
-- **application logic** - You can login to spotify and see your spotify profile and your top 3 listened to artists whether it's all-time, the last 6 months, or the last month.
+- **application logic** - You can login to spotify and see your spotify profile and your top 3 listened to artists whether it's all-time, the last 6 months, or the last month

+## Service deliverable

+For this deliverable I created an HTTP service to host my frontend and provide backend endpoints.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - Spotify and ChatGPT like a G.
+- **Backend service endpoints** - Placeholders for submitting top artsits and grabbing them from database.
+- **Frontend calls service endpoints** - I did this for grabbing recently uploading and already generating spotify top artsits ChatGPT responses.